 Collectively, Central Park’s community has a big impact on the longevity of this space.
 Through basic stewardship practices, like carrying out trash or packing picnics in reusable containers, visitors can protect wildlife and support the Conservancy staff who picks up the trash of millions of people each year.
 By honoring fencing, treating trees and plants gently, and staying on marked paths, visitors can help landscapes stay strong, intact, and thriving.

 The Golden Rule

 Despite the uncertainty of the past few years, the bellwethers of autumn remain.
-The Park’s verdant vistas are slowly transitioning to crimson, gold, and purple, and a current of cool air is riding in on the breeze.
-Thousands of deciduous trees will soon drop their leaves, and the days will be spent raking, collecting, composting, and mulching them back into the landscape.
+The Park’s verdant vistas slowly transition to crimson, gold, and purple, and a current of cool air is riding in on the breeze.
+Thousands of deciduous trees will drop their leaves, and the days will be spent raking, collecting, composting, and mulching them back into the landscape.

 The dependability of this cycle is comforting in the face of so many immense—and daunting—unknowns.
 While the warmer days could last longer, and the rainy weather could stretch further, our staff continues their work with rapt attention, ready to pay it forward to the Park that provides so much.
 How we treat our environment is how we treat ourselves, after all.

 Urban greenspaces like Central Park connect city dwellers to the intricate and dynamic ecological systems we need for reflection and recreation, and other species count on for survival.

 Tags: Conservancy Staff / Pollinators / About the Conservancy / Nature Lovers

 Central Park contains a variety of landscapes—from meadows to woodlands to gardens—and lawns are an important part of the mix.

 Tags: Summer / Conservancy Staff / Park Design / Spring / Fall / Tips for Visiting / Winter / Nature Lovers